 The result?
 More and more businesses are getting into the content game.
 Some have a clear strategy, while others are just jumping on the bandwagon and hoping it pays off down the line.

 This has created a market for smart writers who can write for a specific audience.
 These content-hungry businesses need articles, white papers, case studies — the list goes on.
 And they fully expect to pay for them.

 Breaking into this market can be tough without a few contacts to get you started, but it’s not impossible.

-One smart way to differentiate yourself is to build your own platform, using blogging and guest blogging to demonstrate the expertise you hope to harness for others.
+One smart way to differentiate yourself as a professional writer is to build your own platform, using blogging and guest blogging to demonstrate the expertise you hope to harness for others.

 What about making it big as an author?
 Could that be your best route to a life of freedom as a full-time writer?

-But today, thanks largely to Amazon and Kindle, the self-published book market is gigantic and making your living from writing books is far more achievable.
+But today, thanks largely to Amazon and Kindle, the self-published book market is gigantic and making money from writing books is far more achievable.